What is a brain AVM?

 Normally, arteries carry blood containing oxygen from the heart to the brain, and veins carry blood with less oxygen away from the brain and back to the heart.
 When an arteriovenous malformation (AVM) occurs, a tangle of blood vessels in the brain bypasses normal brain tissue and directly diverts blood from the arteries to the veins.

 Brain AVMs occur in less than 1 percent of the general population.
 AVMs are more common in males than in females.

 Brain AVMs are usually congenital, meaning someone is born with one.
 But they’re usually not hereditary.
 People probably don’t inherit an AVM from their parents, and they probably won’t pass one on to their children.

 Where do brain AVMs occur?

 Brain AVMs can occur anywhere within the brain or on its covering.

 Do brain AVMs change or grow?

 Most AVMs don’t grow or change much, although the vessels involved may dilate (widen).
-Some AVMs may shrink due to clots in part of the AVM.
-Some may enlarge to redirect blood in adjacent vessels toward an AVM.

 - Patients may have localized pain in the head due to increased blood flow around an AVM.